ndbucksmith/ClimateSensitivity/README.md

 # ClimateSensitivity

-Using surface station data to measure climate sensitivity.
+Using surface station data to measure climate sensitivity as proof of concept.
+The methododolgy for correcting toa flux to surface flux is crude and a certain source of error.  [tf.climate](https://github.com/ndbucksmith/tf.climate) repo is a more comrpehe3nsive approach that can actually be validated witht est data

 We will stipulate as uncontroversial facts that increased carbon dioxide in the atmosphere has a warming effect on the earth's surface.
 That effect is  proportional to the logarithm of any concentration change over any period such that a doubling of CO2 adds 3.7 watts per meter squared of radiation downward to the earth's surface.
 The resulting formula is